0xHamy/markdown-moment/README.md

 ### Backend for uploading courses
-- Create backend for admin to login & upload courses; all dangerous actions will require OTP & multiple confirmations
+- Create backend for admin to login & upload courses; all dangerous actions will require OTP & multiple confirmations (re-login)
 - Create functionality to upload courses as zip or import them via a Github link; for private repos allow using access tokens; we must be able to select a specific commit or branch too
-- Create a beautiful table to show all uploaded courses, their current commit number, last update, view
+- Create a beautiful table to show all uploaded courses, their current commit number, last update, view, status
 - You can't just update a course by clicking update, selecting a new zip and viola
-    - You have to first upload a course, it will be hidden and saved as "under_review" course
+    - You have to first upload a course, it will be hidden and saved as "under_review" course (published, under review, retired)
     - Later, when you want to update, you select from the list of already uploaded courses to replace any old version with the new version
     - These steps are mandatory to ensure that these actions are taken seriously
 - To maintain accuracy, you have to upload specific language versions for every course
+- Course delete option is available too but it courses can't be deleted UNLESS they are retired
+	- When a course is retired, it becomes available for deletion
+	- When a course is retired, it becomes hidden

 the updates from github are all performed manually and when you create an update, a new copy of that course is made, this temporary copy could be compared with the previous course and also viewed in preview to ensure everything works.